PenguinOfThunder/stepscalc/README.md

 There is no server-side component.
 It all runs in your browser.

+**This means your data is not shared between computers, and it will be cleared if you clear local state**.

 A version is hosted on [GitHub pages](https://penguinofthunder.github.io/stepscalc/).

 ## Localization

 The calculator is localized with i18next.

-The English and Norwegian translations were hand-translated by the author, however the Spanish was translated by Copilot.
+The English and Norwegian translations were hand-translated by the author, however the German, French, and Spanish was translated by Copilot.
+Contributions from human translators are welcome.

 ## Development